egecetin/Repo-Init/README.md

  - coverage         : Prepares coverage report
  - docs             : Prepares documentation
  - dependency-graph : Prepares graphviz visualization of dependencies
- - package          : Prepares default packages
+ - package          : Prepares default packages which includes deb/rpm package and symbols with a systemd service.
+You should specify the desired package type with -DCPACK_GENERATOR="DEB" (or "RPM")
  - test             : Prepares gtest target